Characterizations of certain matroids by maximizing valuative invariants: Background

+Matroids are labeled: the ground set matters, and, for instance, which sets are bases matters.
+However, sometimes all we care about is the isomorphism type of the matroid.
+In that case, we call the isomorphism class of a matroid, or a preferred representative of that class, an \emph{unlabeled matroid}.
+The next item illustrates this with a relevant class of matroids.

 A matroid $M$ is \emph{nested} if $\mathcal{Z}(M)$ is a chain, that is, for any cyclic flats $F$ and $G$ of $M$, either $F\subseteq G$ or $G\subseteq F$.
 Nested matroids are known by many names, including Schubert matroids.
-The number of nested matroids of rank $r$ on $n$ elements, up to isomorphism, is $\binom{n}{r}$, as we now justify.
-Consider sequences of matroids $M_0,M_1,\ldots,M_n$, where $M_0$ is empty, and for each $i\in[n]$, the element $i$ is added to $M_{i-1}$ either (a) as a coloop or (b) via free extension, and option (a) is applied $r$ times; then $M_n$ is a nested matroid of rank $r$ on $[n]$; there are $\binom{n}{r}$ options for which elements will be added as coloops; also, by that construction, each nonempty cyclic flat is $[s]$ for some $s\in[n]$, so the construction gives just one representative of each isomorphism class of nested matroids.
-It is useful to encode isomorphism types of nested matroids of rank $r$ on $n$ elements as lattice paths where adding $i\in [n]$ as a coloop is recorded by a north step (denoted $N$) in position $i$, otherwise an east step (denoted $E$) is in position $i$; for the rank to be $r$ and the number of elements to be $n$, the lattice path goes from $(0,0)$ to $(n-r,r)$.
-For instance, the lattice path $NENEEN$ has cyclic flats $\emptyset$ of rank $0$, $[2]$ of rank $1$, and $[5]$ of rank $2$; the element $6$ is a coloop of the matroid.
+Often all we care about is the isomorphism type of a nested matroid.
+Natural representatives of isomorphism classes of nested matroids are matroids on $[n]$ in which the nonempty cyclic flats are initial intervals $[s]$ of $[n]$.
+The number of unlabeled nested matroids of rank $r$ on $n$ elements is $\binom{n}{r}$, as we now justify.
+Consider sequences of matroids $M_0,M_1,\ldots,M_n$, where $M_0$ is empty, and for each $i\in[n]$, we get $M_i$ by adding the element $i$ to $M_{i-1}$ either (a) as a coloop or (b) via free extension; then $M_n$ is a nested matroid on $[n]$, and if option (a) is applied $r$ times, then $M_n$ has rank $r$.
+Since $E(M)\cup\{e\}$ is the unique cyclic flat of $M+e$ that contains $e$, consistent with what we said about a natural representative, the set of nonempty cyclic flats of $M_n$ is The number of elements in $[s]$ that are added as coloops is the rank of $[s]$.
+There are $\binom{n}{r}$ options for which elements are added as coloops, so there are $\binom{n}{r}$ unlabeled rank-$r$ nested matroids on $n$ elements.
+We can encode $M_n$ as a lattice path $P=s_1s_2\ldots s_n$ where $s_i=N$ (a north step) if $i$ is a coloop of $M_i$, otherwise $s_i=E$ (an east step); if $r(M_n)=r$, then the lattice path $P$ goes from $(0,0)$ to $(n-r,r)$.
+For instance, the lattice path $NENEENNE$ encodes the unlabeled rank-$4$ nested matroid on eight elements in which the cyclic flats have the following size-rank pairs $(|X|,r(X))$: $(0,0)$, $(2,1)$, $(5,2)$, and $(8,4)$; the corresponding sets in the natural representative are $\emptyset$, $[2]$, $[5]$, and $[8]$.

 Recall the Scum Theorem \cite[Theorem 3.3.1]{oxley}: if $N$ is a minor of $M$, then there are subsets $X$ and $Y$ of $E(M)$ for which $N=(M/Y)\del X$ and $r(N)=r(M/Y)$; also, if $N$ has no loops, then $Y$ can be taken to be a flat of $M$.
 In particular, a matroid $M$ has no minor isomorphic to $U_{2,q+2}$ if and only if, for each rank-$(r(M)-2)$ flat $F$, at most $q+1$ hyperplanes of $M$ contain $F$.